psychemedia/littlevenues/bookshops.md

 # Bookshops

-Bookshops with performance opportunities; dirrection's relative to the Isle of Wight...
+Bookshops with event (performance?) opportunities; dirrection's relative to the Isle of Wight...

 ## Home